 We decided on white furniture, but instead of everything looking brand new we wanted it to look slightly rustic.
 For me having a slight rustic feel makes everything seem much more homely and personalised.
 To achieve what we envisioned we took lots of mismatch furniture and attacked it with a loaded paintbrush.
 We even upcycled Mr. C’s cot, which his parents weren’t overjoyed about.

 Once the walls were painted and the furniture was in, there was a lot of empty wall space, which looked a bit bland.
 I don’t like hanging anything above the cot and so wall stickers seemed like a good option.
 Wall stickers are really easy to apply, look really good on coloured walls and if you don’t like them, are really easy to take off again.

 As our little one is growing bigger and is becoming a bit more sure on his feet, we decided to buy a height chart.
 We went with an animal theme to match the cot mobile and his Noah Ark set.

 One of my favourite items in the nursery is the lampshade.
 It’s a hot air balloon with a teddy in the basket.
 It makes the nursery feel a lot more cosy and is great for a newborn’s room as well as a toddler’s.
 There are a selection of these on Ebay from the seller hotairballoonfunshades.

 We only have a few toys in the nursery because most of them live in the toy box downstairs.
-However, the ones we have in the nursery are all on Oliver’s level so he can reach all of them and decide for himself what to play with.
+However, the ones we have in the nursery are all on Bear’s level so he can reach all of them and decide for himself what to play with.

 We attached a child safe mirror to the wall just above the skirting board, this again means it is the right height for Oliver to access it by himself.
 Oliver also has a lot of his sensory toys in his bedroom, however we keep these out of reach as supervision is always required when playing with these.